 Raking leaves might be a pain, but allowing them to stay on your lawn for extended periods of time can actually suffocate your grass as well as rob it of light.
 It's recommended to not wait until the last minute to rake your leaves.
 A good rake every two weeks is probably your best bet for a better-looking lawn come spring.

 Note: Leaves not only make great fertilizer when composted, using them as such instead of leaving them on the curb for collection actually saves money on an individual level and saves tax dollars, too!

 Many don't realize that watering your lawn in the fall and early winter can make a difference in next year's appearances.
 The ground should be moist as it heads toward winter, but not soggy, which could encourage mold.
 This should make your lawn healthier before the winter freeze, which in turn can give you healthier grass when the weather gets warm again.

 Lawn getting out of control?
 Use this link for professionalLawn Maintenance

 4. To Seed or Not to Seed

 Some experts say that seeding in the late fall or early winter is the key to a better lawn in the spring.
 However, because weather can be extremely unpredictable, an unseasonably warm winter can wreak havoc on new seeds and leave your lawn looking sub-par.
-According to The University of Illinois' Lawn FAQ, "Dormant seeding has risks, so if a large area is to be planted, you may want to consider waiting until spring to do so."
-Ultimately, the choice is yours, but if you plan on seeding your entire lawn rather than just a small section of, it is important to know that there is some risk involved.
+According to the University of Illinois, "Dormant seeding has risks, so if a large area is to be planted, you may want to consider waiting until spring to do so."
+Ultimately, the choice is yours, but if you plan on hiring a professional to seed your entire lawn rather than just a small section of, it is important to know that there is some risk involved.

 5. Get Rid of Next Year's Weeds Now